 Backend search with InstantSearch iOS

 Speed.
-We could stop there.
-That alone justifies the choice.
+Speed alone justifies the choice.
 Going from a client’s browser to Algolia’s server, and back, is going to be far faster than going from the browser, to your server, to Algolia, back to your server, then back to the browser.
-It’s not just the cost of 2 additional trips; it also undermines everything Algolia has done to optimize its engine and infrastructure to provide an as-you-type search.
+It’s not just the cost of 2 additional trips.
+It also undermines everything Algolia has done to optimize its engine and infrastructure to provide an as-you-type search.

 InstantSearch.
 Given the importance of speed, Algolia does everything to make it easy for you to build a frontend solution.
 Additionally, Algolia wants you to get started as quickly as possible, to allow you to focus on configuring relevance and building the best possible search experience.
 Therefore, Algolia has developed an entire frontend solution for you: InstantSearch.